Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center: Summary and Conclusion

 \subsection{VHE $\gamma$-ray observation}

 The Galactic Center has been studied in VHE $\gamma$-rays ($>$ 100 GeV).
-The first detection of $\sim 100$~TeV $\gamma$-ray emission by \cite{HESS16} provided first evidence for the existence of a PeVatron in the Galactic Center region.
+The first detection of $\sim 100$~TeV $\gamma$-ray emission by \cite{HESS16} provided the first evidence for the existence of a \textit{PeVatron} in the Galactic Center region.
 In \cite{HESS18}, \HESS quantified the spatial distribution of the diffuse $\gamma$-rays and the corresponding spectrum.
-Evan MAGIC \citep{Magic20} and VERITAS \citep{Veritas21} have observed the CMZ.
-High energy $\gamma$-ray emission from the Galactic Center is even detected at GeV energies by Fermi.
-As the Galactic Center region shows deviations from the typical expectation of cosmic-ray transport \citep{Ackermann2017} and Dark Matter has been proposed as a possible contributor at GeV energies \citep{Goodenough2009, Daylan2016}.
+Even MAGIC \citep{Magic20} and VERITAS \citep{Veritas21} have observed the CMZ.
+High energy $\gamma$-ray emission from the Galactic Center has been detected at GeV energies by FermiLAT.
+As the GC region shows deviations from the typical expectation of cosmic-ray transport \citep{Ackermann2017}, Dark Matter has been proposed to be a possible contributor at GeV energies \citep{Goodenough2009, Daylan2016}.

 At $>100$~TeV $\gamma$-ray energies, LHASSO has reported on the detection of photons from the Galactic Plane \citep{Cao2023}.
-The IceCube collaboration also reported in the first observation of the Galactic Plane in high-energy neutrinos, which represents unambiguous proof for the signatures of hadronic cosmic rays \citep{IceCube2023}.
-At this point, the exact contribution to the Galactic emission from the Galactic Center region cannot be quantified.
+The IceCube collaboration also reported on the first observation of the Galactic Plane in high-energy neutrinos, which represents unambiguous proof for the signatures of hadronic CRs \citep{IceCube2023}.
+At this point, the exact contribution to the Galactic emission from the Galactic Center region cannot be quantified from the observational perspective.
+Theoretical studies like this paper can help to understand if a significant fraction of the total neutrino flux comes from the diffuse emission of the Galactic center, and we quantify the number of neutrinos that can be expected to come from the central, diffuse part in this study.